stormpath/stormpath-documentation/source/auth_n.rst

 #.
 Open this file in your text editor of choice.
 The contents will be an x509 certificate starting with the line ``-----BEGIN CERTIFICATE-----`` and ending with ``-----END CERTIFICATE-----``.
 The contents of this file are your "SAML X.509 Signing Cert".

 #.
-Also click on **Download Metadata**, which will download an XML file which you will use in the very next step.
+Also click on **Download Metadata**, which will download an XML file which you will use in step 2.

 1.2.
 Set-up Single Sign On
 ++++++++++++++++++++++++++